 - 1/2 teaspoon vanilla

 - Preheat your oven to 350*F and line your cupcake pan with liners.

-- In the bowl of a stand mixer fitted with a paddle attachment, combine the flour, sugar, baking powder, on low speed.
+- In the bowl of a stand mixer fitted with a paddle attachment, combine the flour, sugar, baking powder, and salt on low speed.

 - Continuing on low speed, drop in 2 cubes of butter at a time until incorporated.
 The mixture should look like thick sand.
 Add in the eggs one at a time, and scrape down the sides of the bowl.

 - With the mixer still on low speed, pour in the milk and vanilla in a slow stream.
 Turn mixer to medium speed and beat the batter for 2 minutes until smooth.
 The batter will be quite thick – it should be!
 It’s what makes the cupcakes both dense and fluffy!

 - In a small bowl, gently toss together the pistachio and raspberry pieces with the 3 tablespoons of flour until coated.
 Then, with a spatula, fold the pistachio and raspberry pieces in the batter until well-distributed.

 - Using an ice cream scoop, fill your cupcake liners and bake for 18 minutes, or until a toothpick inserted in the center comes out crumb-free.

 - In the bowl of your stand mixer, combine the cream cheese and butter on medium speed until light and fluffy, about three minutes.

 - Add in 1 cup of the powdered sugar on low speed and mix, then add in the second cup half on low speed until incorporated.
 Mix in the vanilla and salt.
 Turn the speed up to medium-high and beat until fluffy and smooth – another minute or two.